 Welcome back!
-As the state of California looks to move Beyond the Blueprint for a Safer Economy and fully reopen June 15, we are excited to welcome the public back to City Hall and our City facilities beginning on this date.
-The City of Irvine will resume many operations to their pre-COVID-19 format to serve our residents, while still offering virtual services through the City's digital City Hall, for those not ready to visit us in person.
-Please view the information below to learn how you can conduct business with us and how we can serve you throughout the transition to a fully open economy.
+As the state of California has moved Beyond the Blueprint for a Safer Economy and fully reopened June 15, we are pleased to welcome the public back to City Hall and our City facilities.
+The City of Irvine has resumed many operations to their pre-COVID-19 format to serve our residents, while still offering virtual services through the City's digital City Hall, for those not ready to visit us in person.
+Please view the information below to learn how you can conduct business with us and how we can serve you throughout the transition to a fully-open economy.

 Watch Mayor Farrah N. Khan's welcome back video to learn more about the City's operational changes and what you can expect when you return to the Irvine Civic Center.